redis/redis-doc/commands/append.md

 @return

-@integer-reply, specifically the total length of the string after the append operation.
+@integer-reply: the total length of the string after the append operation.

 @examples